 Along the way, it’s the job of the franchisor representative to answer questions that prospective franchisees like you may have about the franchise system.
 The franchisor development representatives must feel confident that a prospect has a good understanding of the franchise business model and the requirements.
 Prospects are carefully vetted to ensure they are a good fit for the franchise program and know what their roles and responsibilities would be in the operation of it.

 If you meet the criteria identified above, and you do get an invitation to headquarters, should you go?

 The answer to that question depends on how serious you are about becoming an owner of the franchise in question.

-What to Expect at Discovery Day
+What Happens at Discovery Day?

 But, two things need to happen before that sale can take place:

 - The franchisor executive team needs to feel that you’d be a good franchisee, and if so, formally approve you.
 If they do so, your franchise representative will call you a day or two after your visit.
 The rep will tell you they would love to have you as a franchisee.

 - The second decision will of course be yours — The Decision to become a franchisee.

 Your discovery day will fly by.
 Absorb as much as you can.
 Get a feel for the company culture.